 School of Medicine “Second Look” programs invite URM recruits to OHSU to visit our campus before making a final decision about where to train or go to school.
 Candidates meet leaders and peers and learn more about our clinical education and GME (residency) programs.
 Our residency programs are a significant pipeline for faculty recruitment at OHSU, making the Second Look programs part of a “grow your own” approach.
 More about GME second look efforts.

 The UME Second Look program is coordinated by SOM admissions staff for the MD program in conjunction with the Center for Women’s Health and the SOM Diversity Student Interest Groups and the Center for Diversity and Inclusion.

-Health Justice Co-op space
+Featured Resource: Health Justice Co-op space

-Created by students of color and the LGBTQ+ community, this space is a home for marginalized students and for collaboration among colleagues to advance justice in healthcare and education.
 This space represents the future of health sciences that we are collectively shaping, one where we redefine the margins, where we draw strength from our cultures, where we see our power reflected in each other and where we carry on the work of those who planted these seeds of change.
 Gather and get connected here, study here, borrow from the health justice library, learn and unlearn in this space and know that we all got you.